My Blue Heaven (1990 American film): Plot

 Vinnie Antonelli is a former mobster recently inducted into the Witness Protection Program with his wife Linda in the suburbs near San Diego.
-The two are under the watchful eye of federal agent Barney Coopersmith.
+The two are under the eye of federal agent Barney Coopersmith.

-As he is trying to adjust to suburban life, Vinnie easily slips into his usual dishonest ways.
-In the supermarket, after finding a price gun, he marks down high-end items.
-Inadvertently stealing a car, Vinnie gets taken into the police station.
-Assistant DA Hannah Stubbs questions him, and he fabricates a series of elaborate lies to explain himself.
+As he is trying to adjust to suburban life, Vinnie slips into his usual dishonest ways.
+Inadvertently stealing a car, he gets taken into the police station.
+Assistant DA Hannah Stubbs questions him, and he fabricates a series of elaborate lies.

-Barney has to swoop in and bail out Vinnie.
-Flashing his credentials, he insists Hannah cannot arraign him as she wants to due to Vinnie or "Tod's" near-future testimony in mob trials.
-As Barney is leaving with "Tod," and she is following them out protesting, he calls her a narrow-minded fanatic.

-At the shopping center on Thanksgiving, Barney's workmate convinces him to stake out someone who is seeking stolen credit cards, but Barney sees it is "Tod" and sends him home.
-Meanwhile, "Tod" follows Mrs. Stubbs into a pet store and comes across another ex-mobster.
+Barney bails out Vinnie.
+Flashing his credentials, he insists that Hannah cannot arraign him due to his upcoming testimony in mob trials.
+At the shopping center on Thanksgiving, Barney's workmate Kirby convinces him to stake out someone who is seeking stolen credit cards, but Barney sees that it is "Tod" and sends him home.
+Meanwhile, "Tod" follows Hannah into a pet store and comes across another ex-mobster, Billy Sparrow.

-Vinnie and Barney soon find common ground when they find out both of their wives left them.
-Linda heads back to New York City because she misses it; Margaret leaves Barney because he is no fun and too methodological.
+Vinnie and Barney find common ground when they find out that both of their wives left them.
+Linda heads back to New York City because she misses it; Margaret leaves Barney because he is no fun.

-Introduced to a group of other ex-mobsters, Vinnie finds out the government stipend will be paid only until he testifies.
+Introduced to a group of other ex-mobsters, Vinnie finds out that the government stipend will be paid only until he testifies.
 Together, they start hijacking delivery trucks.
 Alerted to this, Hannah brings "Tod" in for questioning after he is stopped for speeding and contraband is found in his car.
-While he is spinning his usual tall tale, Barney springs him again as the police did not have a warrant.
+Barney springs him again as the police did not have a warrant.

 Flying to New York City to testify, Vinnie gives Barney the slip, first at the airport, then at the hotel.
-They end up at a club, where Barney learns to merengue in the tailored suit he is talked into getting.
 As Vinnie has not been laying low, two mobsters try to take him out, but Barney shoots a chandelier onto them.
 Both men feel indebted to each other.